iyellc/ExpressTemplate/README.md

 This registering allows us to use custom middlewares in the app.
 #### Mongoose Models

-[Mongoose](https://mongoosejs.com/) is the main database in Express Template, you can check their docs for mor detailed usage.
+[Mongoose](https://mongoosejs.com/) is the main database in Express Template, you can check their docs for more detailed usage.

 ##### Creating a model
 To create a model first import the required packages on top of the file: